 94 Pages Posted: 16 Apr 2018 Last revised: 11 Apr 2022

 Date Written: October 9, 2018

-This paper develops and solves a spatiotemporal equilibrium model in which regional wages and house prices are determined jointly with location-to-location migration flows.
-The agent's optimal location choice and the resultant migration process is shown to be Markovian with the transition probabilities across all location pairs given as non-linear functions of wage and housing cost differentials, endogenously responding to migration flows.
-The model is calibrated on a panel of states in the U.S. mainland, and is shown to fit the data well.
-It is then used to analyze the size and speed of spatial spill-over effects by computing spatiotemporal impulse responses of positive productivity and land-supply shocks to California, as an example.
-It is shown that such a positive productivity shock raises local wages and induces net migration inflows from other states to California, and reduces population and house prices in other U.S. states.
-Not surprisingly, the responses of population and house prices tend to be stronger and quicker for the nearby states.
-The responses of U.S. states to a positive land-supply shock in California also have qualitatively the same spatiotemporal patterns.
-Similar results are obtained for other major U.S. states.
+This paper develops and solves a spatiotemporal equilibrium model in which regional wages and house prices are jointly determined with location-to-location migration flows.
+The agent's optimal location choice and the resultant migration process are shown to be Markovian, with the transition probabilities across all location pairs given as non-linear functions of wage and housing cost differentials, endogenously responding to migration flows.
+The model can be used for the analysis of spatial distribution of population, income, and house prices, as well as for spatiotemporal impulse response analysis.
+The model is estimated on a panel of 48 mainland U.S. states and the District of Columbia using the training sample (1976-1999), and shown to fit the data well over the evaluation sample (2000-2014).
+The estimated model is then used to analyze the size and speed of spatial spill-over effects by computing spatiotemporal impulse responses of positive productivity and land-supply shocks to California, Texas, and Florida.
+Our simulation results show that states with a lower level of land-use regulation can benefit more from positive state-specific productivity shocks; and positive land-supply shocks are much more effective in states, such as California, that are subject to more stringent land-use regulations.

 JEL Classification: E0, R23, R31